 While it’s important to put your time and effort into the right traffic sources, it’s also essential to stop people from leaving your site without converting.

-Google Analytics Exit Pages report shows the pages from where your visitors might have dropped off.
-And with ExactMetrics, you can view the report in your WordPress admin area without having to leave your website.
+To track exit pages in Google Analytics, you’ll need to create a custom report to show the pages where your visitors left from.
+Or, use ExactMetrics to automatically view the report in your WordPress admin area without ever having to leave your website.

-If people are leaving from your checkout page after completing a purchase, then that’s fine.
-But if they’re exiting from other pages like a blog post, product page, or homepage, then you’re leaving a lot of money on the table.
+If people are leaving from your checkout page after completing a purchase, that’s all well and good.
+But, if they’re exiting from other pages like a blog post, product page, or homepage, then you’re leaving a lot of money on the table.

-To convert abandoning visitors into customers, you can use an exit-intent popup.
-It will appear as a user is about close a window or hit the back button.
-By offering exclusive discounts, free shipping, and other incentives to customers as they’re about to exit can boost your conversions.
+To convert abandoning visitors into customers, you can create an exit-intent popup with OptinMonster.
+It will appear as a user is about to close a window or hit the back button.
+By offering exclusive discounts, free shipping, and other incentives to customers as they’re about to exit, you can boost conversions.

 Check out these exit-intent popup hacks to grow your subscribers and revenue.